iamjyotispanda-blip/iamjyotispanda-blip-Portray/replit.md

 Button Heights: Login page buttons use h-10 height, all other buttons use h-8 height consistently.
 Search Functionality: Organization and port pages require search functionality with real-time filtering.
 Layout Spacing: Minimal gaps between buttons and cards throughout application (space-y-2).
+Consistent Layout: All form pages and view pages should have identical header, left panel, and styling structure.
+Port form pages should match port view page styling exactly, with breadcrumb bar and main content container.
+Remove "Back to Port" option from new port page.

 # System Architecture